Skip to main content

 About the Study: A Closer Look

-This Phase 4 open-label clinical trial is designed specifically for a subset of patients with atopic dermatitis in adults and adolescents who experience limited body surface area involvement but significant itch burden.
+This atopic dermatitis clinical trial is designed specifically for a subset of patients with atopic dermatitis in adults and adolescents who experience limited body surface area involvement but significant itch burden.

-Participants will receive a study drug, a monoclonal antibody targeting IL-13, which is believed to play a key role in AD inflammation and itching.
+Participants will receive a study drug, which is believed to play a key role in potentially limiting inflammation and itching.

-Eligible participants who enroll in the study will be asked to attend regular study visits, where they may undergo physical examinations, blood sample collection, and medical questionnaires.
+Eligible participants enrolled in the study will be asked to attend regular visits, during which they may undergo physical examinations, provide blood samples, and answer questions about their medical history.
 A team of experienced healthcare professionals will oversee your health and progress at every step.
 Participation in this clinical trial is completely voluntary.

 *All study procedures and study-related treatments, including the investigational drug, are provided at no cost, and no insurance is required to participate.